 Over 1 million international students contribute more than $30 billion every year to US economy.
 Every college wants to boost their numbers.
 But a lot of parents of international students have been scared because of alarming news headlines about violence and bias at US schools, others are worried about visa restrictions.

-The number of new enrollments also dipped before the election of Mr. Trump.
-The difference was of 10,000 students in fall of 2016.
+The number of new enrolments also dipped before the election of Mr. Trump though.
+But the difference was of just 10,000 students in the fall of 2016.
+The counterargument that Trump government makes on this issue is that the outsiders are stealing the jobs of Americans.

 Alluring the students

 Trump’s policies and almost anti-immigrant approach has already crushed dreams of many international students.
-But this is not what the schools want and thus they have been working double time to provide opportunities for international students to interact.
+But this is not what the schools and colleges in the United States want and thus they have been working double time to provide opportunities for international students to interact with them.

 Chinese students are put through new screening guidelines.
 It would require annual renewal of visa.
 These security concerns are undoubtedly important but with the new immigration policies, it is a clear signal to international students that they are not welcome.